resources

 1. a pledge securing the return of school property; and

-2. refunded upon the return of school property; or
+2. the District or school refunds upon the return of school property; or

-4. a charge for insurance, unless the insurance is required for a student to participate in an activity, course, or program.
+4. a charge for insurance, unless the insurance is required for a student to participate in an activity, course, or program; or

 1. a charge for insurance, unless the insurance is required for a student to participate in an activity, class, or program;